Ismailab1/3D-Game-Engine/README.md

 ---

 ## **License**
-This project is open-source and licensed under the [MIT License](LICENSE).
+This project is open-source and licensed under the [AGPL-3.0 license](LICENSE).

 ---